Flight Attendant Resume Guide + Tips + Example

 Top 4 tips for acing a flight attendant resume interview

-1. Research the company or institution before your interview.
+1. Research the airline before your interview.

-Learn about the airline, its mission, values and goals.
-This will help you prepare for the interview, and also learn about the airline culture.
 Your research will show your interest in the role and will help ease any nerves.
 Also, you’ll be able to ask good questions at the end of the interview to learn more about how the company fits into your career.

 2. Practice before the interview.